-- There are different types of plastic, and they’re recycled into different things.
+There are different types of plastic, and they’re recycled into different things.
 None of them have very catchy names, though.
-For example:

 - The transparent plastic that’s used for most drink bottles is called polyethylene terephthalate, or PET, and it can be turned into carpets or clothes.